IsaakBerg/grasshopper-primer/en/README.md

 ### ACKNOWLEDGEMENTS
 A special thanks to David Rutten for the endless inspiration and invaluable work pioneering Grasshopper.
 We would also like to thank Andrew O. Payne for providing the assets from which this work initiated.
-Also, thanks to Bob McNeel and everyone at Robert McNeel & Associates for their generous support over the years.
+Huge thanks to Bob McNeel and everyone at Robert McNeel & Associates for their generous support over the years.

 ---
 ### REQUIRED SOFTWARE